fditraglia/treatment-effects-site/content/videos.md

 title = "Treatment Effects Videos"
 +++

-These are some short "pencasts" I made using [explaineverything](https://explaineverything.com/) to accompany key parts of my [lecture notes](./lecture-notes).
+These are some short "pencasts" I made to accompany the lecture notes.

 * The Potential Outcomes Framework
 * [Regression Adjustment](https://expl.ai/BJWTFKG)